 — Kristine Knutson

 Master Instructor Assistant Yuxi Hong started Chinese wushu and taichi at the Chen Jin Lun Sports School when she was 7 years old in Hangzhou, China 2002.
 After moving to Seattle in 2013, Yuxi became a serious taichi student of Master Yijiao Hong.
-She takes multiple classes a week, and regularly practices Yang style and Chen style taichi at home.
-Now Yuxi is our school's prominent demo team member, performing Yang and Chen style taichi both in groups and solo in Seattle, Bellevue, Mercer Island, Tacoma and other cities.
-Yuxi has volunteered for Grandmaster Chen Zhenglei’s seminars, 2016 the Light of Taichi Summer camp, and the "Grace of Taichi" benefit dinner.
-Yuxi has a Bachelor of Science degree in Mathematics from University of Washington in Seattle, WA.
+In 2019 she won Chen Taichi Old Frame One, Chen Taichi Short Apparatus, and Double Broadswords events at the US Traditional Taichi Team Trials, and become an US National Taichi Team Member.
+Yuxi is now a prominent member of our school's demo team.
+She has a Bachelor of Science degree in Mathematics from University of Washington in Seattle, WA.

 James Guidon is a graduate of the University of Washington with a Bachelors of Fine Arts Degree in Painting.
 He has been learning and practicing Internal Martial Arts since 1979.
 He has been teaching Yang Style Taichi since 1993; nineteen years with the Chinese Wushu and Taichi Academy.
 James is currently a student of Master Yijiao Hong and has been since 1997.
 James completed teacher training program in 2000 with Master Hong and is certified Yang Style Taichi instructor with over 20 years experience working with the Art of taichi to bring body and mind in Harmony and to experience the benefit of this practice - Health and Tranquility.